-- A PDF of the full Community Revitalization Plan. - Map of CRP's targeted area clearly marked with location of proposed development. - Either: - o Direct evidence of Local Government approval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within the required timeframe; or - Signed letter from Local Government representative confirming the date of the Local Government's official approval or re-approval of the CRP within the required timeframe. - If claiming financial commitment points, letter from a Local Government representative substantiating the nature of the financial commitment to advance the CRP, if the financial commitment is not reflected in the CRP itself. - Either (if applicable): - Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process.
+- A PDF of the full Community Revitalization Plan. - Map of CRP's targeted area clearly marked with location of proposed development. - Either: - $\circ$ Direct evidence of Local Government approval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within the required timeframe; or - Signed letter from Local Government representative confirming the date of the Local Government's official approval or re-approval of the CRP within the required timeframe.

+- A letter from a Local Government representative substantiating the nature of the financial commitment to advance the CRP (if applicable). - Either (if applicable): Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process.